Kota

 • Passes away

-Once the claimant resumes work, they must submit medical evidence, i.e., final medical certificates showing they are well enough to continue employment, after which the Invalidity Pension payment is discontinued.
+Once your employee resumes work, they must submit medical evidence, i.e., final medical certificates showing they are well enough to continue employment, after which the Invalidity Pension payment is discontinued.

-How to Apply for Invalidity Pension in Ireland
+How Can Employees Apply for Invalidity Pension in Ireland

-To apply for Invalidity Pension, you must fill out the Invalidity Pension form (INV1 Form).
+To apply for Invalidity Pension, your employees must fill out the Invalidity Pension form (INV1 Form).

-The form is available online at gov.ie, but you can also get it from your Intreo Center or the Social Welfare Branch Office.
+The form is available online at gov.ie, but your employees can also get it from their Intreo Center or the Social Welfare Branch Office.

-Here are some details you will need to fill out in your INV1 form:
+Here are some details they’ll need to fill out in their INV1 form:

 • PPS (Personal Public Service) number